vidstack/player/apps/site/app/docs/[lib]/player/components/layout/[2]poster/page.md

 The following data attributes are applied to the `media-poster` element:

 - `data-loading`: Present when poster image is being downloaded by the browser.
-- `data-hidden`: Present when the poster image has failed to load.
+- `aria-hidden='true'`: Present when the poster image has failed to load.

 ```html
 <media-poster data-loading />